Short-Term Care Insurance: Easier Approval And More Affordable Compared To Long-Term Care Insurance

 - adult day care/hospice care

-Benefits vary by carrier, but short-term care insurance essentially covers similar costs as long-term care insurance.
+Benefits vary by carrier, but short-term care insurance essentially covers similar costs as those covered by long-term care insurance.

 How Long Do Benefits Last?